Coisotropic Ekeland-Hofer capacities: Introduction

+In fact ${\it w}_G(N;M,\omega)/2$ is the smallest coisotropic capacity by the nonsqueezing theorem in \cite{LiRi13}.
+Dimitroglou Rizell \cite{Riz15} observed that the Lagrangian submanifolds of $\mathbb{C}^3$ constructed by Ekholm, Eliashberg, Murphy and Smith \cite{EkElMS13} have infinite relative Gromov width.

-Similar to the construction of the Hofer-Zehnder capacity, Lisi and Rieser \cite{LiRi13} constructed an analogue relative to a coisotropic submanifold, called the \textsf{coisotropic Hofer-Zehnder capacity}.
-Using it they also studied symplectic embeddings relative to coisotropic constraints and got some corresponding dynamical results.
-This capacity also played a key role in the proof of Humili\'ere-Leclercq-Seyfaddini's important rigidity result that symplectic homeomorphisms preserve coisotropic submanifolds and their characteristic foliations (\cite{HuLeSe15}).
+Similar to the construction of the Hofer-Zehnder capacity, Lisi and Rieser \cite{LiRi13} constructed an analogue relative to a coisotropic submanifold, called the \textbf{coisotropic Hofer-Zehnder capacity}, and denoted by $c_{\rm LR}$ in this paper.
+By peoperties of this coisotropic capacity, they also studied symplectic embeddings relative to coisotropic constraints and got some corresponding dynamical results.
+The coisotropic capacity $c_{\rm LR}$ also played a key role in the proof of Humili\'ere-Leclercq-Seyfaddini's important rigidity result that symplectic homeomorphisms preserve coisotropic submanifolds and their characteristic foliations (\cite{HuLeSe15}).

-For the coisotropic Hofer-Zehnder capacity of bounded convex domains with special coisotropic submanifolds and leaf relation (introduced by Lisi and Rieser recently), we \cite{JinLu1917} proved a representation formula, some interesting corollaries, and corresponding versions of a Brunn-Minkowski type inequality by Artstein-Avidan and Ostrover and a theorem by Evgeni Neduv.
+For the coisotropic capacity $c_{\rm LR}\left(D, D\cap\mathbb{R}^{n,k}\right)$ of a bounded convex domain $D\subset\mathbb{R}^{2n}$, we \cite{JinLu1917} proved a representation formula, some interesting corollaries, and corresponding versions of a Brunn-Minkowski type inequality by Artstein-Avidan and Ostrover and a theorem by Evgeni Neduv.